Leafwing-Studios/fop-rules/docs/character-options/classes/incarnation.md

 At level 11, you learn to pour out your soul, inspiring those around you to shake off their ailments.

 While transformed, you can use the Outburst major action at the cost of one stack of emotion.
 When you do so, choose a condition or affliction.
-Remove all stacks of that condition or affliction from all creatures within 10 feet of you.
+Remove all stacks of that condition or affliction from all creatures within 2 tiles of you.

 ### Impunity: Indomitable Spirit